dovahcrow/voipbits/README.md

 * VoipBits doesn't store your account information while smsglue does.

-  VoipBits requires you send **encrypted** account informations along with each request to the service so that the only information this service knows about you is the push token to your phone, which is for SMS notification.
+  VoipBits requires you send **encrypted** account informations every time a request is made to the service so that the only information this service stores is the push token to your phone, which is for SMS notification.

 * VoipBits requires zero fee to deploy while smsglue requires the fee for a server.

-  VoipBits make uses of AWS Lambda and DynamoDB which all provides free tiers.
-In most situations hosting VoipBits on AWS will cost you 0 bucks.
+  VoipBits makes use of AWS Lambda and DynamoDB which all provide free tiers.
+In most situations, hosting VoipBits on AWS will cost you 0 bucks.
 However, for smsglue, you need to at least pay for a server.